hack101/LearnToCode-Science-Literacy-Week/README.md

 You can try and implement this more efficient solution yourself!
 I've included a completed example below, for you to read through, but I won't give it a full explanation (we're probably out of time by now).

 Just a quick note, here we have used two different *algorithms* to guess the number.
 One algorithm was just two guess every number and the other was to use a binary search.
-While coding is all about what we've been doing today, computer science is all about finding effecient algorithms!
+While coding is all about what we've been doing today, computer science is all about finding efficient algorithms!
 A lot of the time that means just thinking about what would be faster without writing any actual code (like we've done here).

 There is a difference between programming/coding and computer science!